garrettrayj/den/README.md

 # Den for RSS

 ## App Description

-Den is a minimalist feed reader made to deliver the latest headlines without distraction, obfuscation, or manipulation.
-It helps you follow many sources and discover great content while keeping things in perspective.
+Den is a feed reader created to deliver the latest headlines without distraction, obfuscation, or manipulation.

 Just add widely available RSS feeds to stay up-to-date without all the noise.
-There is no advertising, notifications, recommendations, comments, or trends; just an alway-fresh buffet of links to browse.
+There is no advertising, notifications, recommendations, comments, or trends; just a buffet of links from just the publishers you choose.

-- Available for iPhone, iPad, and Mac
+- Compatible with iPhone, iPad, and Mac
 - Subscriptions and read items sync across devices with iCloud
 - Compatible with RSS, Atom, and JSON feed formats
-- Search for current articles by keyword
+- Search for items and subscriptions
-- OPML import/export for adding and sharing subscriptions
+- OPML import and export for adding and sharing subscriptions
-- No additional service subscriptions or accounts
 - Light and dark theme options

+## Release Notes

+### Den 1.3

+Version 1.3 includes major application performance improvements and minor UI bugfixes.

+- Data is stored in two databases; local and cloud synced.
+Feed content is kept in local, while subscriptions and visits are stored in the cloud database.
+Cloud sync may still be disabled in iCloud preferences and the app will work entirely with local databases.
+- Images are downloaded, resized, and saved in a local cache during feed refresh.
+- Fixed UI bug that caused dialog boxes to close randomly.
+- Fixed UI bug that caused dialog boxes to ignore dark/light mode setting.

 ## Technical Documentation